Jake Paul vs Mike Tyson

 I don’t care how “sh*t" people say Jake Paul is; he’s a professional 200lb boxer in his prime with decent natural power and athleticism and there is no way in the world that he will (1) want to or (2) be allowed to punch a 58-year-old man in the head with any genuine intent to inflict harm.

-Similarly, no 58-year-old man would sign up to that, even the mythical monster that is Mike Tyson, who has been shot since 1990.
+Similarly, no 58-year-old man would sign up for that, even the mythical monster that is Mike Tyson, who has been shot since 1990.
 Arguably

-The amount of harm that could be done with 10-oz gloves and no head-gear is genuinely frightening.
+The amount of harm that could be done with lighter gloves and no head-gear is genuinely frightening.

 To put his age in perspective, Tyson is already way too old to even be allowed to take part in a white-collar charity boxing event in the UK.
 In high-level sport, 58 is absurdly old.
 In combat sports, it is unfathomable.